cyanicdev/bones/README.md

 When your theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
 To add a custom directory to your theme-gem, please edit the regexp in `bones.gemspec` accordingly.

+## Credit

+Bones is built on the amazing work of many people, including (but not limited too):
+- Dave Gamache (Skeleton, what this theme is based on!)
+- Nicolas Gallagher (normalize.css)
+- Tim Holman (Elevator.js)

 ## License

 The theme is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).